Living proof

-Odds are you know someone suffering from drug or alcohol addiction
+Odds are you know someone living with drug or alcohol addiction

 1 in 10 of our neighbors lives with the disease of addiction.
 It affects our whole community.
 Let’s talk about it, share our experiences and work together to break down barriers to care.